-For external financial reporting purposes, however, Accounting Standard Codification ("ASC") 958 Not-for-Profit Entities, requires that resources be classified into three net asset categories according to donor-imposed restrictions.
+For external financial reporting purposes, Accounting Standard Codification ("ASC") 958 Not-for-Profit Entities, requires that resources be classified into three net asset categories according to donor-imposed restrictions.
 Net assets of the college and changes therein are classified as follows:

-Unrestricted - Unrestricted net assets (which are free of donor-imposed restrictions) generally result from revenues derived from providing services, receiving unrestricted contributions, recognizing unrealized and realized gains and losses, and receiving dividends and interest from investing in income-producing assets, less expenses incurred in providing services, raising contributions, and performing administrative functions.
+Unrestricted - Unrestricted net assets (which are free of donor-imposed restrictions) generally result from tuition and fees, revenues derived from providing educational and health services, receiving unrestricted government and private gifts, grants and contracts, less expenses incurred in providing educational and health services, raising contributions and performing administrative functions.